awesome-schedule/plannable/docs/Backend Specification.md

 The authorization process of plannable follows the authorization code flow with PKCE of the OAuth 2.0 standard.
 Appropriate information should be filled into config.ts.

 The backend should provide an endpoint (`backend.code`) for getting an authorization code.
-The request to this endpoint will a HTTP GET containing the following information:
+The request to this endpoint will a HTTP GET containing the following information in the URL:

 ```js
 {